emongold/liquefaction/README.md

-# liquefaction
+# regional_liquefaction
 [![DOI](https://zenodo.org/badge/700012083.svg)](https://zenodo.org/badge/latestdoi/700012083)

 This project contains python functions to run cpt-based liquefaction calculations on a regional scale.
+Recreates figures and calculations from the following paper:

+Mongold, E. and Baker, J.W.
+"Probabilistic Regional Liquefaction Hazard and Risk Analysis: A Case Study of Residential Buildings in Alameda, CA" [In review].

 This package is broken down to multiple steps. 'liquefaction' can be imported as a package with a local download of the folder, and running setup.py.
 The following python files are within **liquefaction**, defining various functions:
 1. preprocess.py